 Putting your garden to bed for the winter is very valuable.
 It can save you time, energy, and equipment come spring.
-If you prepare your garden properly in the fall, you can jump right into planting season come spring.
+By spending a little extra time preparing your garden for winter in the fall, you can jump right into planting season come spring.

 Why Prep the Garden for Winter?